s2t2/gspread-models-py/docs/index.md

   + [Demo Notebook](./notebooks/demo_v1_0_5.ipynb)
   + [Flask Sheets Template](https://github.com/prof-rossetti/flask-sheets-template-2024)

-To add example projects to this list, submit a pull request or create an issue with your project name and url(s).
+If you use the gspread-models package, you are encouraged to add your project to this list, by submitting a pull request or opening an issue.

 ## Contributing

+Contributions welcome!
+Here are some reference guides to help you get started as a contributor or maintainer of this package:

   + [Contributor's Guide](./CONTRIBUTING.md)
     + [Google Cloud Setup Guide](./setup/google-cloud.md)